kaminiwalunj/MS-102T00-Microsoft-365-Administrator-Essentials/Instructions/Labs/LAB_AK_04_Lab4_Ex1_PIM_Admin_Approval.md

 16. Once verification is complete and you receive a message indicating your phone was registered successfully, select **Next**.

-17. On the **Success!** page, select **Done**.
+    >**Note:** It will ask you to do the second method also, i.e. Authenticator App, you don't have to do that we can simply go back and perform our next steps..

-18. If you receive a dialog box indicating your sign in has timed out, you will have to enter Patti's password, which is the same **Microsoft 365 Tenant Password** provided by your lab hosting provider for the tenant admin account (i.e. the MOD Administrator account).
+17. If you receive a dialog box indicating your sign in has timed out, you will have to enter Patti's password, which is the same **Microsoft 365 Tenant Password** provided by your lab hosting provider for the tenant admin account (i.e. the MOD Administrator account).
 You will then be sent another verification code to your phone.
 On the **Enter code** window, enter this new code and then select **Verify**. <br/>

     **WARNING:** If you take too long to complete this process, the **Enter password** window will appear with a message indicating you took too long to complete the sign in process, so you will be timed-out.
 If this occurs, you must sign in again with Holly's password, which is the same **Microsoft 365 Tenant Password** provided by your lab hosting provider for the tenant admin account (i.e. the MOD Administrator account).
 Another verification code will be texted to your phone, so enter it in the **Enter code** screen that appears and select **Verify**.

-19. In the **Activate - Global Administrator** pane that appears on the right-side of the screen, enter **Testing PIM** in the **Reason** field, and then select the **Activate** button at the bottom of the pane.
+18. In the **Activate - Global Administrator** pane that appears on the right-side of the screen, enter **Testing PIM** in the **Reason** field, and then select the **Activate** button at the bottom of the pane, and wait for the Status to get succeeded for all the steps, it will automatically refresh the browser.

-20. On the **My roles | Azure AD roles** window, the **Eligible assignments** tab is displayed on the menu bar.
+19. On the **My roles | Azure AD roles** window, the **Eligible assignments** tab is displayed on the menu bar.
 Select the **Active assignments** tab that appears next to it.
 Note the Global Administrator role does not yet appear.
 While the role has been activated, it has not been assigned to Patti's account since Holly has not yet approved Patti's request.  <br/>

      **Note:** If you recall, back in Task 1 Holly set up the Global Administrator role so that activation to a user account will require approval.
 What Patti just did was request that the Global Admin role be activated for her user account.
 This will send a request to Holly, who can then either approve or deny Patti's request for role activation.
 Holly will review and then approve this request in the next task.

-21. Leave the InPrivate browsing session open.
+20. Leave the InPrivate browsing session open.
 You will return to it in the next task once Holly approves Patti's request.

 ### Task 4 -  Approve the request for the Global Admin role